AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ### Fill

 With AnyChart it is possible to color background of any cell with a solid color, with a gradient transition or fill it with an image.
-It can be achieved with **.fill()** parameter.
+It can be achieved with {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter.

 This section contains information on colorizing the whole table and each of the cells separately.
 To find out all possible ways of controlling background color of an element, please see [background controlling](../Appearance_Settings/Background) tutorial

 #### Table fill

-Background for all the table can be configured with **.cellFill()** parameter.
+Background for all the table can be configured with {api:anychart.core.ui.Table#cellFill}**.cellFill()**{api} parameter.

 ```
   table.cellFill('#D5D84B');